European Union Customs Union: Modernised Customs Code

 The Modernised Customs Code (MCC) was adopted under Regulation (EC) No 450/2008 of the European Parliament and of the Council of 23 April 2008 laying down the Community Customs Code (Modernised Customs Code).
 The MCC was primarily adopted to enable IT customs and trade solutions to be adopted.

 Union Customs Code

 The Union Customs Code (UCC), intended to further modernise customs procedures, entered into force on 1 May 2016.
 This superseded the MCC.
 The European Commission has stated that the aims of the UCC are simplicity, service and speed.
 Implementation took place over a period of time and most aspects of implementation were complete by 31 December 2020, although some formalities managed by electronic systems may not be fully implemented until 31 December 2025.

 One major goal of the UCC is to progress towards the complete use of electronic systems for interactions between businesses and customs authorities, and between customs authorities, bringing all paper-based customs processes to an end.

+Customs reform

+In 2023, the European Commission proposed the most comprehensive customs reform since the Customs Union's establishment in 1968.
+Under the customs reform, the EU decided in 2025 to eliminate the €150 customs-free threshold and added a €3 customs duty for such small parcels.
+Furthermore, the EU plans to establish an agency for customs, the European Union Customs Authority.